 When shopping for a new HVAC system air filter to keep your home’s air clean, it’s easy to get overwhelmed by the options.
 Filters for your forced-air system come in a seemingly endless array of sizes, materials, and filtration levels.
-So, which one is suitable for your home?
+So, which one is suitable for your home and just how often should you change the HVAC filter?

 If you change your filters on a regular schedule, have your AC system tuned once or twice a year, and don’t suffer from allergies, a basic, inexpensive fiberglass filter is probably fine.
 However, depending on your needs, other types of air filters may work better for your household.